-14a Identify and describe each thermal host and each bottoming-cycle cogeneration process engaged in by each host.
-For hosts with multiple bottoming-cycle cogeneration processes, provide the data for each process in separate rows.
-Has the energy input to the thermal host been augmented for purposes which at least some of the reject heat is used for power production Thermal host's relationship to facility; Thermal host's process type of increasing power production capacity? (if Yes, describe on p.
-19) 1) Select thermal host's relationship to facility Yes No 1) Select thermal host's process type 2) Select thermal host's relationship to facility Yes No ∠) Select thermal host's process type 3) Select thermal host's relationship to facility Yes No 5) Select thermal host's process type
+performing the process from which at least some of the reject heat is used for power production Thermal host's relationship to facility; Thermal host's process type augmented for purposes of increasing power production capacity? (if Yes, describe on p.
+19) 1) Select thermal host's relationship to facility Yes No 1) Select thermal host's process type 2) Select thermal host's relationship to facility Yes No Select thermal host's process type 3) Select thermal host's relationship to facility Yes No Select thermal host's process type